Purposes for processing

 to monitor the spread of the virus and implement appropriate measures to ensure services and support is available to patients.
 For example, the data can be used to look at bed capacity in hospitals or the number of ventilators available in a particular area.

-The Secretary of State for Health and Social Care has issued NHS England and NHS Improvement a notice under the Control of Patient Information (COPI) Regulations 2015 section 3(4) which requires the collection and dissemination of confidential data to support the response to COVID-19.
+The Secretary of State for Health and Social Care has issued NHS England and NHS Improvement a notice under the Control of Patient Information (COPI) Regulations 2015 section 3(4) which requires the collection and dissemination of confidential patient information to support the response to COVID-19.

 What data is included?

 We are working with our partners to ensure that the data in the store is comprehensive.
-Both NHS Digital and Public Health England (PHE) are providing data to the store.
+Both NHS Digital and The UK Health Security Agency (UKHSA) are providing data to the store.
 The datasets provided by NHS Digital are pseudonymised prior to going into the NHS Data Store to ensure that individual patients are not identifiable.

-The following datasets are received in identifiable form directly from PHE and the Intensive Care National Audit and Research Centre:
+The following datasets are received in identifiable form directly from UKHSA and the Intensive Care National Audit and Research Centre:

-- NHS England receives identifiable data from Public Health England.
+- NHS England receives identifiable data from UKHSA.
 This includes Lab test data

 - Data from the COVID-19 Hospitalisation in England Surveillance System (CHESS) database.